-A healthcare worker may suspect MVD in a patient presenting with a compatible clinical picture and with a history that indicates a risk for exposure.
-Specialized laboratory blood tests can then be performed to either confirm or exclude the diagnosis of MVD.
-There is no test available to detect infection while a person is in the incubation period, so MVD can only be diagnosed once signs and symptoms appear, as is the case with most viral infections.
-Serological testing for IgG and IgM antibodies, RT-PCR detection of the virus (RNA), and virus isolation are all examples of specific laboratory tests.
+A healthcare worker may suspect MVD in a patient presenting with compatible clinical signs and symptoms and with a history that indicates a risk for exposure.
+Specialized laboratory blood tests can be performed to either confirm or exclude the diagnosis of MVD.
+There is no test available to detect infection while a person is in the incubation period, MVD can only be diagnosed once signs and symptoms appear, as is the case with most viral infections.
+Serological testing for IgG and IgM antibodies, RT-PCR detection of the virus (RNA), and virus isolation are all examples of specific laboratory tests (See NMC lab-confirmed case definition).
 Antigen detection is especially useful when a disease is still in its early stages.
 It is classified as a pathogen of risk group 4, and most of the specialized investigations described here are conducted in containment laboratories such as laboratories at the National Institute for Communicable Diseases.
-In South Africa, the virus is classified as a Category 1 Notifiable Medical Condition (NMC), in order for prompt public health responses to follow once a case has been identified.
+In South Africa, the disease is classified as a Category 1 Notifiable Medical Condition (NMC), for prompt public health responses to follow once a case has been identified.
+Notification is required on clinical suspicion.